webixly/linux-server-hardening-lab/README.md

 ### 🔑 SSH Key Authentication

-Password login was replaced with SSH key authentication.
+Password-based login was replaced with SSH key authentication.

-* Generated ed25519 key
+* Generated an ed25519 key pair
-* Connected from client (Windows)
+* Connected from a Windows client
-* Disabled password authentication in SSH config
+* Disabled password authentication in SSH configuration

+---

 ### 🔥 UFW Firewall Configuration